UmaMaheshBayana/ELASTIC-SEARCH/README.md

 ```
 sudo apt install elasticsearch
 ````

-***Command to install Elasticsearch on Ubuntu 20.04 LTS***

-***
-Enable and Start Elasticsearch Service Once the installation is completed, let’s enable its service to start it automatically with system boot.
+***Enable and Start Elasticsearch Service Once the installation is completed, let’s enable its service to start it automatically with system boot.***
-***

 ```
 sudo systemctl daemon-reload